RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/flat__log_8hpp.md

 #include <cmath>
 #include "gambit/ScannerBit/priors.hpp"

+   /// Registry of priors
+   /// Here we specify mappings from strings to prior objects.
+   /// We need this so that strings in the inifile can be used to choose
+   /// which prior objects and which combinations of them we want.

    // let us imagine that the user wants to specify something like this in the inifile: